isomerpages/govtech-corp/_for-government-agencies/ICT and Infrastructure/Data Loss Prevention Solution.md

 </li>
 </ul>
 <hr>
+<h3>About data loss prevention</h3>
+<p>Data loss prevention refers to a set of technologies and processes designed
+to detect and prevent sensitive data from leaving an organisation's control.
+It encompasses measures to identify, monitor, and protect data in use, in motion, and at rest.</p>
+<p>The risks associated with data loss are significant in today's digital
+landscape, including financial losses, reputational damage, and legal penalties.
+Adding to these concerns, Singapore's recent data reflects the growing urgency for robust protection: in Q4 of 2024 alone, the nation recorded 191,390 data breaches.&nbsp;As a vital aspect of <a href="https://www.tech.gov.sg/our-capabilities/cybersecurity/" rel="noopener noreferrer nofollow" target="_blank"><u>cybersecurity in Singapore</u></a>, vulnerabilities in cloud computing security further complicate matters, as sensitive data stored in cloud environments can be susceptible to unauthorised access.</p>
+<p>Recognising data as a critical asset for <a href="https://www.tech.gov.sg/media/technews/our-enhanced-smart-nation-vision-paving-the-way-for-a-new-digital-era/" rel="noopener noreferrer nofollow" target="_blank"><u>Singapore's Smart Nation initiative</u></a>,
+data loss prevention is paramount.
+To uphold a trusted digital ecosystem, the government must implement robust measures safeguarding citizen and business data.
+Effective data loss protection solutions are therefore essential for maintaining public trust and ensuring the integrity of digital services.
+As such, strong data loss prevention has become crucial for national security and economic stability.</p>
+<h3>GovTech’s data loss prevention solution</h3>
 <p>When transacting with the government's digital services, the public trusts
 us with their personal information and expects that we will use their data responsibly.
 Any unauthorised use or disclosure of data can cause them